dshundal94/housingprediction/README.md

 Some of the values of Lot Size and Year Built are missing or are inputted as 0, so I looked at the median of the training data grouped by the Zip Code the house is located in.
 Most of the information of what I did to predict housing prices can be found in the Jupyter Notebook (housingpricepredictions.ipynb).

 Last Update: 12/15/2016

+UPDATE: 1/10/2017
+Included a general script with a larger dataset of about 75,000 training sample points.
+The general script imputes missing data based on the different zip codes, where now nothing is hard coded, but generalized to the dataset.